matejak/estimagus/README.md

 ### Casual Model

-- Team works on multiple tasks simultainously.
+- Team works on multiple tasks simultaneously.
+Nevertheless, the team achieves constant progress every day, which is invisible until the task being worked on is completed.
+- The expected progress rate that can be modeled is objectively fluctuating around a constant value.
+The actual rate is based on the expected rate, additionally influenced by individual conditions of team members.
+Finally, the observed rate is influenced also by irregularities in issues difficulty.
 - Some time between start and end of the work, the task is marked as being in progress, and it is concluded at some point.
-- The team's work is reflected in progress that at one point results in a completion of a task, which is a measurable event.
-- The relation between measurable progress and subjective effort is not solid, but the correlation is significant.
+The discrepancy between the actual and recorded start is random, although most likely zero (precise tracking), absent-minded (bogus 1-day tasks), or delayed (late record of the start or end).

+### Considerations

+- The target of estimation is one of the team's progress rate (velocity).
+- The only observable data are events of task completion.
+Due to tracking errors and possible estimation errors, the observed velocity can be extremely volatile.
+- Only the delayed start is considered.
+- Observed velocity: Expected times team availability ratio over sum(real period - starting delay; of tasks that were recorded as in progress at that time).

 ## Purpose